Quantum fluctuation induced time of flight correlations of an interacting trapped Bose gas: Results

-Finally, the contribution $C_{\delta\psi,\delta\psi}$, shown in the bottom panels of Fig.~\ref{fig:corr}, describes correlations within the non-condensed (more precisely, non single-mode condensed) cloud, but also incorporates a contribution due to particle number conservation.
-This latter contribution gives rise to a pronounced central peak of width $\sim 1/R_c$, yielding a small correction to the leading order correlations between the single-mode condensate and the non-condensed particles, contained in $C_{\psi_0,\delta\psi}$.
-Correlations within the non-condensed fraction result in a \emph{slowly decaying positive correlation tail} both in the diagonal, $\mathbf{k^\prime}=\mathbf{k}$, and in the offdiagonal, $\mathbf{k^\prime}=-\mathbf{k}$.
+Finally, the contribution $C^{(2)}$, shown in the bottom panels of Fig.~\ref{fig:corr}, describes correlations within the non-condensed (more precisely, non single-mode condensed) cloud, but also incorporates contributions arising within the particle number conserving Bogoliubov approach, generated by the term $-|\varphi_0(\mathbf{k})|^2\,\delta\hat{N}$ in the expression of $n_{\mathbf{k}}$, Eq.~\eqref{n_k}.
+These latter contributions give rise to a central peak of width $\sim 1/R_c$, and yield a small correction to the leading order correlations between the single-mode condensate and the non-condensed particles, contained in $C^{(1)}$.
+Correlations within the non-condensed fraction, captured by the other terms in $C^{(2)}$, result in a \emph{slowly decaying positive correlation tail} both in the diagonal, $\mathbf{k^\prime}=\mathbf{k}$, and in the offdiagonal, $\mathbf{k^\prime}=-\mathbf{k}$.
 This positive correlation is qualitatively similar to the simple Bogoliubov result, valid for weakly interacting homogeneous condensates \cite{Altman}.
-Albeit small compared to the amplitude of the central peaks in $C_{\psi_0,\delta\psi}$, the quasiparticle contribution dominates the correlation function for wave numbers $|\mathbf{k}|\gg 1/R_c$, showing that the fluctuating part of the ground state consists of \emph{pairs} of quasiparticles, as visualized in Fig. \ref{fig:sketch}.
-The amplitude of this tail is sensitive to interactions, and is further enhanced by increasing interaction strength $\tilde{g}$.
+Albeit their contribution is small compared to the amplitude of the central peaks in $C^{(1)}$, quantum fluctuations dominate the correlation function for wave numbers $|\mathbf{k}|\gg 1/R_c$, showing that the fluctuating part of the ground state consists of \emph{pairs} of quasiparticles, as visualized in Fig. \ref{fig:sketch}.
+The amplitude of this correlation tail is sensitive to interactions, and is further enhanced by increasing interaction strength $\tilde{g}$.